MehranMorabiPazoki/HW1_DA/README.md

 # HW1_DA
-geting familar with pandas and pyspark  &amp; implimentation of tf-idf in persian wikipedia
+getting familiar with pandas and pyspark and implementation of tf-idf in Persian Wikipedia